 Leicester's multi-cultural population has created a vibrant atmosphere bursting with different cultures, traditions and events throughout the year, making it a popular place to live.
-It’s the largest city in the East Midlands and also the oldest with its history going back at least 2,000 years.
 Its popularity has recently increased after Leicester City Council and the University of Leicester found the remains of King Richard III underneath a car park.

 Leicester is a great place for shopping, with everything from designer labels to small, individual boutiques.